-First let me thank our friends and colleagues here at Queen’s University for being such generous and gracious hosts.
+First, let me thank our friends and colleagues here at Queen’s University for being such generous and gracious hosts.

-We have just had some conversations on some of the incredible work that Queen’s through the Faculty of Education, the Centre for Social Impact and the One Million Teachers Programme is doing in Nigeria with various Nigerian entities for which we are deeply grateful.
+We have just had some conversations on some of the incredible work that Queen’s University through the Faculty of Education, the Centre for Social Impact and the One Million Teachers Programme is doing in Nigeria with various Nigerian entities for which we are deeply grateful.
 And we are excited about the prospects of deepening existing ties and future collaboration.
-You have heard a lot already about what has been done and frankly, it is just a tip of the iceberg if you look at all the achievements that have made.
+You have heard a lot already about what has been done and frankly, it is just the tip of the iceberg if you look at all the achievements that have been made.

-Today, I am to going to speak as briefly as possible on the subject – Africa and Climate Justice.
+Today, I am going to speak as briefly as possible on the subject – Africa and Climate Justice.

 Perhaps one should begin with the obvious – climate change is perhaps the most significant global existential threat today and will be so for a while to come.
 And the frightening signals are everywhere: wildfires, unprecedented heat waves, massive floods, droughts, biodiversity loss, melting polar ice caps, desertification, rising water levels and all their disastrous socio-economic impacts.

-So, the obvious, if difficult solution to the crisis is to stop carbon emissions and use green energy.
+So, the obvious, if the difficult solution to the crisis is to stop carbon emissions and use green energy.
 The staple wisdom is that fossil fuels in particular are some of the worst pollutants.
 That being the case, it is proposed that countries and corporations should quickly reduce the use of these high pollutants and instead use renewable energy such as solar, wind, hydro, biofuels, and completely stop the use of these carbon emitters by the agreed target date of 2050, and for Nigeria 2060.

 Aside from the climate crisis, we have the challenge of extreme poverty and its implications for disease, malnutrition and premature mortality.
 Now, Energy poverty or lack of access to energy is at the heart of poverty in Africa.

-So, just as the world has made commitments to reduce global warming, the world has also agreed to 17 sustainable development goals that are built on a critical principle of leaving no one behind.
+So, just as the world has made commitments to reduce global warming, the world has also agreed to 17 sustainable development goals that are built on the critical principle of leaving no one behind.
 In addition, sustainable development and poverty eradication are enshrined in relevant global treaties including the Paris Agreements.

 These considerations are at the heart of what is loosely described as a just and equitable transition or Climate Justice.
 To elaborate on its contours, the notion of climate justice insists that in addition to discussions on greenhouse gas emissions and the need to reduce them, we also recognize that climate change is an inherently social issue with important social justice implications.

-So then, we need to reframe our climate action paradigm from merely a technical effort to cut emissions, to an approach that places people and addressing social inequality at the centre of our efforts.
+So then, we need to reframe our climate action paradigm from merely a technical effort to cut emissions, to an approach that places people and addresses social inequality at the centre of our efforts.
 This is based on the reality that while climate change is already affecting every inhabited region across the globe and no place on earth will be immune to its effects, the impact will be different across key regions and groups.

 In particular the poor and vulnerable, largely in developing economies, will be first to suffer and worst hit by the effects of climate change even though they are the least culpable for the climate crisis.

-The World Bank estimates that high-income countries, that are home to just 14% of the global population today, are responsible for 44% of cumulative CO2 emissions.
+The World Bank estimates that high-income countries, which are home to just 14% of the global population today, are responsible for 44% of cumulative CO2 emissions.
 While Africa, at barely 3 – 4% of global emissions, contributes the least of any global region to emissions, Africa is, by current estimates, despite the lower contributions, warming faster than the global average and experiencing greater increases in sea-level rise.

 The Sahel region has recorded vegetation loss leading to a sharp rise in conflicts between farmers and herders.
 Southern Madagascar is experiencing what the United Nations is calling the world’s first climate change-induced famine.